Nako8k/Azure-Monitor-Alerts-and-Log-Analytics/README.md

 ## Description

 This lab focuses on Azure Monitor, Log Analytics, and alert configuration.
-It covers deploying a Windows VM, connecting it to a Log Analytics Workspace via a Data Collection Rule, writing KQL queries against live performance data, and configuring an alert rule that fires a real email notification when CPU thresholds are breached.
+It covers deploying a Windows VM, connecting it to a Log Analytics Workspace via a Data Collection Rule, writing KQL queries, configuring alert rules that fire real email notifications.

 ---

 ## What I Covered in this Lab

 - Deploying a Windows VM and connecting it to Azure Monitor via a Data Collection Rule
-- Setting up a Log Analytics Workspace to ingest performance and heartbeat data
+- Setting up a Log Analytics Workspace to ingest performance
-- Writing KQL queries to analyse CPU metrics and agent connectivity
+- Writing KQL queries to analyse CPU and agent connectivity
 - Configuring an Action Group to deliver email alert notifications
-- Creating a metric alert rule with a defined CPU threshold
+- Creating a alert rule for the CPU threshold
 - Triggering a live alert by stress-testing the VM and confirming the notification

 ---

-## Future Planned Objectives to Cover
+## Future Planned Azure labs

-- <!-- e.g. Log-based alerts using KQL queries rather than metric thresholds -->
-- <!-- e.g. Azure Monitor Workbooks for custom dashboards -->
+- Azure DNS and custom domain routing
-- <!-- e.g. Diagnostic settings on additional resource types -->
+- Azure app service and autoscale deployment

 ---